ersheff/IMS322-Docs/docs/js/more-input-types.md

 Some important things to note about `<select>` dropdown menus:

-- Like radio buttons, the `value` attribute is what will be gathered in your JavaScript.
+- The `value` attribute is what will be gathered in your JavaScript.
 This does not need to match the displayed text.
 - It is recommended to put instructions in the first `<option>` with an empty `value`, as this will be the first thing the user sees by default.
 This will also prompt the user to make a selection.

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="dyrbOzP" data-editable="true" data-user="ersheff" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">